CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

+Version Control System
-A place for us to store and share our code.
+A place for us to store and share our code, and collaborate with others.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+It means to record the changes made to a repository.

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+We use visual studio code

 ## Question 17